Kenneth-G/ImageLight/README.md

 * [Thoughts on this project.](thoughts-on-this-project-&-what-i've-learned)

 ## About.
 I decided to make an image viewer because it was something I would use.
 While Windows does come with the Photo's app it just has so many additional features I would never use.
 I wanted to try and make something similar to the discontinued "Windows Photo Viewer" that came with Windows XP, Visa & 7 where if I opened a image, it would just show me that image along with some navigation.
+I used a Model–view–controller design approach.

 ## Technologies.
 ### Languages: